Oral Cancer Screening

 Oral cancer screening is vital for people in the high-risk bracket.
 Tobacco users are classified as the most affected and are, therefore in need of regular oral screening exercise.
 Tobacco use is not limited to active smokers alone.
 People that chew tobacco, use snuff and are cigar or pipe smokers are in this risk bracket too.

 Alcohol use also increases the chances of developing mouth ulcers.
 Regular alcohol use compromises the mouth as well as other organs of the body.
 One who drinks heavily should, therefore, go for early oral cancer screening and adopt healthy oral activities.
+Regular and proper periodontal care can also reduce your chance of oral cancer.

 Diet can often define a person.
 A poor diet coupled with poor oral hygiene may increase the risk of oral cancer.
 Regular intake of sugary foods like sweets, cakes, juices, sodas, and biscuits can lead to a build-up of bacteria in the mouth.
 Not only does a high sugary intake have an impact on dental diseases, it can also affect your waistline.
 Obesity is a risk factor for all cancers, which should be tackled by healthier food choices in reasonable quantities.